suit-wg/suit-report/draft-ietf-suit-report.md

 suit-report-records is a list of 0 or more SUIT Records or system-property-claims.
 Because SUIT Records are only generated on failure, in simple cases this can be an empty list.
+SUIT_Records and suit-system-property-claims are merged into a single list because this reduces the overhead for a constrained node that generates this report.
+The use of a single append-only log allows report generators to use simple memory management.
+Because the system-property-claims are encoded as maps and SUIT_Records are encoded as lists, a recipient need only filter the CBOR Type-5 entries from suit-report-records to obtain all system-property-claims.

 System properties can be extracted from suit-report-records by filtering suit-report-records for maps.
 System Properties are a list of measured